MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

 5. Select **Approve & install**.

-6. After install, the **Send message** button on the page will be enabled.
-Click on this **Send message** button.
+6. After installing, the **Send message** button on the page is enabled.
+Select this button.
 A dialog prompt displays with the response from the gas fee API:

 <p align="center">